 This M.A. program is designed for students wanting an advanced degree based primarily on coursework.
 The program provides a path to industrial jobs, professional schools, teaching careers, Ph.D. programs, or can be used as part of an interdisciplinary career portfolio.
-For international students an important parallel component of the M.A. program are activities and classes designed to improve their English fluency provided through the Center for American English Language and Culture.
+For international students, an important parallel component of the M.A. program is activities and classes designed to improve their English fluency provided through the Center for American English Language and Culture.
 This MA program, comprised of ten graduate courses in Chemistry or related disciplines, is normally completed in one academic year.
-Since its creation 100 percent of our graduates, who wish to continue their education, have successfully entered a Ph.D. program in the United States.

 Success of the Program

 Over the past five years, twenty-seven students have enrolled in our MA program, including eighteen international students and eight current students.
 75% of our graduates entered Ph.D. programs in the United States and 25% elected to directly enter the workforce.
 Graduates seeking a Ph.D. received offers to transfer into our Ph.D. program (UVa Chemistry), and examples of other Ph.D. programs that admitted our MA graduates include Iowa State University, Johns Hopkins University, Notre Dame University, Rutgers University, Vanderbilt University, Virginia Polytechnic Institute and State University, the University of Illinois at Chicago, University of Maryland, University of Rochester, and the University of Texas (Austin).
 Average English language proficiency scores on TOEFL and UVa Speak exams improved substantially for international students.

 Students pursuing a terminal M.A. with no aspiration to matriculate to the Ph.
 D. program would typically enroll in five graded courses for a total of 15 credit hours each semester.
 A sample curriculum follows: